As I head into teaching A/P again – the old memories from 2016 came back!

 I am a nursing instructor – this is a job that I truly love and pour my heart into.
-There is no better way to teach nursing students than to use real life experiences that help them visualize and understand concepts.
-I pull examples from my work in various facilities, from stories gleamed from other nurses and occasionally from my personal life.
+There is no better way to teach nursing students than to use real-life experiences that help them visualize and understand concepts.
+I pull examples from my work in various facilities, from stories gleaned from other nurses and occasionally from my personal life.
 Such an opportunity came up a few nights ago.

 I decided that giving a personal example would drive the point home with my students.
 I personally experienced a burst of adrenaline and developed super-human strength.
 It was not to lift a car off my toddler son.
 It was not to wrestle a raging polar bear.
 No…it was…to break down a door.

 During this time period, my son was carless and needed a ride home every evening at 11pm.
 I am not a night owl so I would lay on the living room sofa and watch TV mindlessly to stay awake until I needed to leave.
 This is where the problem came in.
 In order to turn on our TV, you must have the remote.
 It is not an optional piece of equipment.
 The Direct TV box is not usable without it.
 Our family tends to be rough on any equipment smaller than a refrigerator so only one remote was working.
 This remote was to stay in the living room…where I needed it…to stay awake…

 On the evening in question, the remote was missing.
 I knew exactly where to find it.
 It had to be in my son’s room.
 Not the carless son…another son…one with a lock on his bedroom door… a lock that was, unfortunately…locked.
 With the remote on the other side.
 Please keep in mind once again…I am a morning person.
 I’m not a night person.
 I am not always rational at night.
 This situation clearly established this.